 The location of swollen lymph nodes usually suggests the cause of the problem.
 A swollen lymph node in the neck, for example, is often a sign of an upper respiratory infection.

 When lymph nodes in the armpit become swollen, your body may be fighting a viral infection, or any of several other conditions.
-Among the potential causes of a swollen lymph node in the armpit are:
+The potential causes of a swollen lymph node in the armpit can include:

 Common viruses can trigger swelling in one or more lymph nodes in the armpit.
-They include the flu, common cold, and mononucleosis.
-More serious viral infections that may cause lymph node enlargement include herpes, rubella and HIV.
+They can include:

 These viruses may also cause lymph nodes in the neck to become enlarged, too.
 In many cases, rest, fluids, and time are all that you can do while your immune system fights off the virus.
 For certain viral infections, like HIV, antiviral medications may be necessary.